somebox/jira-tracker-for-trello/README.md

 There is also an `import` command, handy for creating new Trello cards from JIRA tickets.

+## How it works

+The intregration works by assigning the bot to Trello cards and mentioned it in comments.
+For instance, adding the comment `@jirabot track AX-123` to a Trello card will enable automatic updates from JIRA issue AX-123.

+A script runs periodically, and checks relevant Trello tickets for tracking commands and status.
+Changes to tracked JIRA tickets (new comments, attachments or ticket resolutions) are posted to the Trello cards as comments.

 ## Screenshot ##

 ![trello test board](http://dl.dropbox.com/u/385855/Screenshots/8pys.png)

 ## Installation ##

-* A user `JiraBot` is created in Trello and added to one or more boards, and configured for OAuth API access.
+* Create a Trello user and add it to one or more boards.
-* A JIRA user is created and added to one or more projects.
+* Create a JIRA user and give it access to one or more projects.
 * Create a configuration file `config/config.yml`.
-See `config/config-example.yml` for details.
+(See `config/config-example.yml` for details).
 You will need authentication details to access to the APIs of both Trello and JIRA.
-* set up a cron job to run the script `bin/trello_jira_bot` periodically (for example, every 15 minutes).
+* set up a cron job to run the script `bin/trello_jira_bot` periodically (for example, every 10 minutes).

 ### Authentication Config Notes ##